atomix/atomix.github.io/user-manual/raft-framework.md

   @Override
   public ConsistencyLevel consistency() {
-    return Consistency.SERIALIZABLE;
+    return Consistency.SEQUENTIAL;
   }

 }
 ```

 The consistency level returned by the overridden `consistency()` method amounts to a *minimum consistency requirement*.
-In many cases, a `SERIALIZABLE` query can actually result in `LINEARIZABLE` read depending the server to which a client submits queries, but clients can only rely on the configured consistency level.
+In many cases, a `SEQUENTIAL` query can actually result in `LINEARIZABLE` read depending the server to which a client submits queries, but clients can only rely on the configured consistency level.

-Copycat provides four consistency levels:
+Copycat provides four consistency levels for queries:
-* `ConsistencyLevel.LINEARIZABLE` - Provides guaranteed linearizability by forcing all reads to go through the leader and verifying leadership with a majority of the Raft cluster prior to the completion of all operations
+* `Query.ConsistencyLevel.LINEARIZABLE` - Provides guaranteed linearizability by forcing all reads to go through the leader and verifying leadership with a majority of the Raft cluster prior to the completion of all operations
-* `ConsistencyLevel.LINEARIZABLE_LEASE` - Provides best-effort optimized linearizability by forcing all reads to go through the leader but allowing most queries to be executed without contacting a majority of the cluster so long as less than the election timeout has passed since the last time the leader communicated with a majority
+* `Query.ConsistencyLevel.BOUNDED_LINEARIZABLE` - Provides best-effort optimized linearizability by forcing all reads to go through the leader but allowing most queries to be executed without contacting a majority of the cluster so long as less than the election timeout has passed since the last time the leader communicated with a majority
-* `ConsistencyLevel.SERIALIZABLE` - Provides serializable consistency by allowing clients to read from followers and ensuring that clients see state progress monotonically
+* `Query.ConsistencyLevel.SEQUENTIAL` - Provides sequential consistency by allowing clients to read from followers and ensuring that clients see state progress monotonically
+* `Query.ConsistencyLevel.CAUSAL` - Provides causal consistency which ensures that clients will always see state progress monotonically for non-overlapping queries

 ## State machines